Neats29/neats29.github.io/source/_posts/relax.md

 ---
-title: "Relaxing Your Muscles: a Superpower"
+title: A Superpower with Just a Thought
 cover_index: /assets/relax.png
 date: 2020-10-17 18:15:22
 tags: